Eisdaemon/Bwinf-Bewertung/Linux/Command_Explanation.md

 The backups are stored as ioiuser and ioiuser_og in the home dir of the sysoperator.
 It can also be used to execute as reset manually and disable and enable the daily reset.

+For details on execution execute the script with -h as addition.

 #### ioi_renew.sh
 Executes the reset of the ioiuser.
-Is called by a systemd service each day at 5 AM
+Its called by a systemd service each day at 5 AM

 #### anderes.sh
 A tool to control the reset of the anderes user.
 It can be used to create a new backup from the anderes home dir to use for backup or restore the original backup.
 The original backup should never be deleted!
 The backups are stored as anderes and anderes_og in the home dir of the sysoperator.
 It can also be used to execute as reset manually.

+For details on execution execute the script with -h as addition.

 #### anderes_renew.sh
 Executes the reset of the anderes.